digitalreplica/human-knowledge-markdown/docs/HKM Technical Specification and Architecture.md

 - Subclass of `entity` and `note`
 - Serves as a high-level organizational unit
 - Can encompass multiple `thing` instances and other `topic`s

+### 3.6 Aliases

+Aliases in HKM serve a dual purpose:

+1. They provide alternative linguistic representations for entities, enhancing findability and natural language processing.
+2. They can be flexibly used as attribute names when referencing entities, allowing for more intuitive and context-specific knowledge representation.

+For example, an entity of type "person" might have aliases like "individual" or "human".
+These aliases can then be used interchangeably when referencing the entity in other HKM documents, providing flexibility in how knowledge is expressed and linked.

 ## 4. Knowledge Representation Model